List of Ed, Edd n Eddy episodes: Season 5 (2005–2007)

+After Jimmy has a nightmare where alien spaceships invade the cul-de-sac, he becomes convinced it will happen in real life.

 Season 6 (2008)

 Even though this single-episode season aired in late June 2008, it was the last official episode to be produced alongside the finale of the previous season and the Cartoon Network Invaded special, noting that a film adaption was in production by November 2007.